At the heart of his being he did not belong

 and from out its eyes down to its chin

-Then to the group his silence says
+Then to the group his silence said

 Shall I be so when I am dead?

-Their silence says
+Their silence said